Circuit partitions and signed interlacement in 4-regular graphs: Statement of the main theorem

 Answer 1.
 Yes, but the real version that has appeared in the literature is of limited generality.
 Brahana \cite{Br} discussed a skew-symmetric version of his matrix for systems of curves drawn on two-sided surfaces, suggesting a connection with topological orientability.
 Skew-symmetric versions of $\mathcal{I}(C,P)$ have also been discussed by Bouchet \cite{Bu}, Jonsson \cite{Jo}, Lauri \cite{Lau} and Macris and Pul\'{e} \cite{MP}.
 They all require that $C$ and $P$ be orientation-consistent, i.e., $P$ cannot involve any $\psi_{C}$ transition.

 Question 2.
 Does the equality $nullity(\mathcal{I}(C,P))=\left\vert P\right\vert -c(F)$ indicate a connection between $P$ and the null space of $\mathcal{I}(C,P)$?

 Answer 2.
 Yes, but for full generality the connection involves a non-symmetric matrix in place of $\mathcal{I}(C,P)$.
-Building on earlier partial results \cite{Bu, J1, T5}, we introduced a modified form of $\mathcal{I}(C,P)$ in \cite{Tnew}, and showed that it is very closely connected to the touch-graph $Tch(P)$.
-This modified form is defined as follows.
+Building on earlier partial results \cite{Bu, J1, T5}, we introduced a modified form of $\mathcal{I}(C,P)$ in \cite{Tnew}, and showed that it is closely related to the touch-graph of $P$.
+This modified form of $\mathcal{I}(C,P)$ is defined as follows.

 \begin{definition} (\cite{Tnew}) Let $C$ be an Euler system of a 4-regular graph $F$, and $P$ a circuit partition of $F$.
 Then the \emph{modified interlacement matrix}$\ M(C,P)$ is the $V(F)\times V(F)$ matrix with entries in $GF(2)$ obtained from $\mathcal{I}(C)$ by making these two kinds of changes: